ClickHouse/NoiSQL/README.md

 You can make the queries parameterized, replacing all the hundreds of constants with parameters.
 Then attach a device with hundreds of knobs and faders to your PC and provide the values of them as a streaming input table.
 Then you can control your sound like a pro.

+Realtime video generation can be added as well.

 ## Motivation